 Make sure to set NTP when building the cluster to synchronize the time of each node in the cluster system.
-Set NTP before installing PRIMECLUSTER.

 Install PRIMECLUSTER on each node in the system where Linux(R) software and Linux(R) related software are already installed.
 Use the same installation script when installing PRIMECLUSTER in the cluster management server.